Dit is het Rietveld Schröderhuis.

 Truus Schröder

-In 1924, Truus Schröder asked well-known Utrecht furniture designer Gerrit Rietveld to design a new house for her.
-A recently widowed mother of three, she wanted a dwelling completely attuned to her – and to her unconventional ideas about what a home should be.
+In 1924, Truus Schröder asked renowned Utrecht-based furniture designer Gerrit Rietveld if he would like to design her new home.
+The recently widowed mother of three wants a house that is fully attuned to her – and to her unconventional ideas about what a home should be.
 Having worked with Rietveld in the past, she knew his disdain for tradition.
 It was a match made in heaven.

 Schröder played an important role in the design process.
 She knew exactly what she wanted: simplicity and a space that freed rather than constrained her.